+Reporter's name:

+Role:

+Details of assessor

+Assessor's name:

+Role:

-Details of reporter Reporter's name: Role: Details of assessor Assessor's name: Role: Stage 1.
-Identify the risks Are the reporter's expectations reasonable? ☐ Yes ☐ No ☐ Not applicable Prompts: Explain the internal reporting process and likely outcomes.
+Stage 1.
+Identify the risks

+Are the reporter's expectations reasonable? □ Yes □ No □ Not applicable

+Prompts: Explain the internal reporting process and likely outcomes.
 What outcome does the reporter expect?
-Is the outcome they are seeking unlikely or unrealistic? s the reporter's identity known? ☐ Yes ☐ Not Currently Known ☐ Not applicable f you answered ' Yes ' to the question above, what are the circumstances in which the identity of the reporter is known?
+Is the outcome they are seeking unlikely or unrealistic?

+Is the reporter's identity known? $\Box$ Yes $\Box$ Not Currently Known $\Box$ Not applicable

+If you answered 'Yes' to the question above, what are the circumstances in which the identity of the reporter is known?

 Prompts: The PID Act recognises that there are circumstances where it may be necessary for information to be disclosed that may identify the person who has reported wrongdoing.
-This information may be disclosed by an investigating authority, public authority or public official who receives a PID if: \Box The person consents in writing to the disclosure of the information. \Box It is 'generally known' that the person has made the PID as they have voluntarily identified hemselves as the person who made the PID. \Box It is essential for the identifying information to be disclosed to a person to satisfy the principles of natural justice. \square It is necessary for the information to be disclosed for the effective investigation of the matter. \square It is otherwise in the public interest to do so. f you answered 'Not currently known' to the question above, could the reporter's identity become known? ☐ Yes ☐ No ☐ Not applicable Prompts: Has the reporter told anyone else that they have made or intended to make a report?
+This information may be disclosed by an investigating authority, public authority or public official who receives a PID if:

+$\Box$ The person consents in writing to the disclosure of the information.

+$\Box$ It is 'generally known' that the person has made the PID as they have voluntarily identified themselves as the person who made the PID.

+$\Box$ It is essential for the identifying information to be disclosed to a person to satisfy the principles of natural justice.

+$\Box$ It is necessary for the information to be disclosed for the effective investigation of the matter.

+$\Box$ It is otherwise in the public interest to do so.

+If you answered 'Not currently known' to the question above, could the reporter's identity become known? □ Yes □ No □ Not applicable

+Prompts: Has the reporter told anyone else that they have made or intended to make a report?
 Have they raised their concerns previously?
-Is the nature of the report such that their identity is easily dentified?
+Is the nature of the report such that their identity is easily identified?
 Has the reporter previously been identified as the maker of disclosures of a similar nature or about the same subject officer(s)?
 Is it a small workplace?

+For Official Use Only

-Is the reporter at risk of reprisal? \square Yes \square No \square Not applicable Prompts: Does the reporter work at the same location as the subject officer(s)?
+Is the reporter at risk of reprisal? □ Yes □ No □ Not applicable

+Prompts: Does the reporter work at the same location as the subject officer(s)?
 Has the reporter expressed fear of reprisal?
 Has the subject officer(s) previously engaged in reprisal or poor conduct?
 Is the subject officer(s) the reporter's line manager?
 Is the reporter being performance managed?
 Are there effective supervisory arrangements to monitor the conduct of the subject officer(s)?
 Is the reporter employed part-time, on a casual basis or on contract?

+Is any subject officer(s) at risk of adverse consequences?

+Yes

+No

+Not applicable

-In any outlines officer(a) at rick of adverse appearum and 2 U Vac U No U Not applicable Is any subject officer(s) at risk of adverse consequences? ☐ Yes ☐ No ☐ Not applicable Prompts: When will the subject officer(s) be made aware of the allegations?
+Prompts: When will the subject officer(s) be made aware of the allegations?
 How will they be provided with support?

-Is there a risk to the authority's functions, services and/or reputation? \Box Yes \Box No \Box Not applicable Prompts: Will business continuity be affected by the PID being investigated?
+Is there a risk to the authority's functions, services and/or reputation?
+Yes No Not applicable

+Prompts: Will business continuity be affected by the PID being investigated?
 Could there be media interest in the allegations raised?

+Human resources

-Human resources Are there known mitigating factors or potential risks in the workplace for the reporter and/or subject officer(s)? \Box Yes \Box No \Box Not applicable Prompts: Is there a history of conflict in the workplace, particularly involving the reporter or subject officer(s)?
+Are there known mitigating factors or potential risks in the workplace for the reporter and/or subject officer(s)? $\Box$ Yes $\Box$ No $\Box$ Not applicable

+Prompts: Is there a history of conflict in the workplace, particularly involving the reporter or subject officer(s)?
 Has the reporter received a threat or experienced recent bullying or harassment in the workplace?
 Is a restructure of the workplace planned?